 Federal Pell Grant

-The Federal Pell Grant is awarded to help undergraduate students and provides the “foundation” on which other Financial Aid sources may be added.
-This grant program is for students who demonstrate a financial need.
+Federal Pell grants usually are awarded to only undergraduate students who show exceptional financial need.
 Awards are based on enrollment status and expected family contributions as determined by a federally established formula.
-Awards may range from $672 to $6,495 per year in 2021-2022.

-* If your EFC is higher than 3800, contact the LLCC Financial Aid Office for details on how your award is affected.
+* Your Pell Grant depends on your expected family contribution (EFC) number.
+Contact the LLCC Financial Aid office for details on how your award may be affected.

 SEOG is a federally funded grant awarded to undergraduates who demonstrate exceptional financial need.
-Awards range up to $400 per year depending upon demonstrated need, availability of funds and the amount of other aid being received, but typically average $400 per academic year.
 Students must be enrolled in at least six credit hours per semester.

 State of Illinois Monetary Award Program Grant (MAP)